Skip to main content

 Versacloz can cause a serious heart problem.
 Your risk may be higher if you also use certain other medicines for infections, asthma, heart problems, high blood pressure, depression, mental illness, cancer, malaria, or HIV.

 Using Versacloz with other drugs that make you drowsy or slow your breathing can cause dangerous side effects or death.
-Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, cold or allergy medicine, or medicine for anxiety or seizures.
+Ask your doctor before using opioid medication, medicine to treat stomach problems, a sleeping pill, a muscle relaxer, cold or allergy medicine, or medicine for anxiety, parkinson's disease or seizures.

 Many drugs can affect Versacloz.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed here.
-Tell your doctor about all your current medicines and any medicine you start or stop using.
+Tell your doctor about all other medicines you use.

 Further information